pmbot-io/pmbot-docs/src/data/docs/20-pmbot-yml/02-package-manager-update-config.md

 ## ignore

-List of dependencies to ignore.
-Each item is a [minimatch](https://github.com/isaacs/minimatch) pattern.
+A list dependencies to ignore.
+Each item should be Javascript regular expression.

 ## actions